Teen Mental Health: What’s Normal? What Isn’t?

 - Excessive neglect of personal appearance or hygiene

 - Substance abuse

 - Dangerous or illegal thrill-seeking behavior

-- Sees or hears things that others do not
+- Seeing or hearing things that others do not

 While all of us are subject to “the blues” from time to time, clinical depression is a serious mental health condition that could require immediate treatment.
 Look out for: